 International Conference on Data Protection Regulations, Compliance, and Innovative Technologies

-The Call for Papers intends to identify original research results and innovative approaches to address the challenges related to data protection compliance, including with innovative technologies.
-Accepted and presented papers will be presented in Venice and published in the conference proceedings and the Springer-Link Digital Library.
-They will also be indexed by leading Abstracting and Indexing (A&I) databases like Scopus, DBLP, ISI, Google Scholar, etc. Papers of particular merit will be recommended for a possible special issue in an international journal.
-There will also be best papers awards.
+Submitted papers will undergo a thorough peer review.
+All submissions will receive at least 3 reviews by our multidisciplinary programme committee.
+Top-quality papers will be invited for presentation.
+Accepted papers will be published in the Springer conference proceedings and the Springer-Link Digital Library.
+They will also be indexed by leading Abstracting and Indexing (A\&I) databases like Scopus, DBLP, ISI, Google Scholar, etc. Papers of particular merit will be recommended for a potential special issue in an international journal.
+There will also be a best paper award.

 Special Session Proposal Submissions